KLM Cityhopper: Government aircraft

 KLM Cityhopper was also responsible for the operation of the state-owned Fokker 70 aircraft, registration PH-KBX.
-This Fokker was used by the Dutch Government and the royal family and often flown by H.M.
-King Willem-Alexander himself, but was sold to an Australian-based buyer in 2017.
+This Fokker was used by the Dutch Government and the royal family and often flown by H. M. King Willem-Alexander himself, but was sold to an Australian-based buyer in 2017.
 A Boeing 737-700 BBJ Boeing Business Jet, registered PH-GOV, replaced the Fokker 70 and is operated by KLM mainline.

 Historical fleet

 When KLM Cityhopper was formed in 1991, its fleet consisted of mostly Fokker types.
 These have later been phased out and replaced by more efficient Embraer E-Jets, with the last airframe being retired on 28 October 2017.
-Today the airline's fleet consists entirely of Embraer E-195 E2s, E-190s and E-175s.
+Today, the airline's fleet consists entirely of Embraer 175s, 190s and 195-E2s.

 Services

 In-flight services

 KLM Cityhopper offers passengers complimentary drinks and refreshments on all scheduled flights.
 Duty-free/tax-free products are not available.
 Business Class passengers are offered continental breakfast boxes, sandwiches & dinner salads together with bar service.
 Economy Class passengers are offered sandwiches or a drink and complimentary snack depending on the time of day and duration of the flight.

 In line with its parent carrier, KLM Cityhopper offers a two-class cabin service on all of its scheduled routes.
 Rows 1 on all aircraft is reserved for Europe Business Class passengers, and the section can be increased to additional rows subject to demand.
-These classes are defined by the designation "C" - For Europe Business Class & "M" For Europe Economy - in reservation systems.
+These classes are defined by the designation "C" - For Europe Business Class and "M" For Europe Economy - in reservation systems.

 From 2011, KLM committed to blocking middle seats on its short-haul fleet so that business class passengers would always have an empty seat next to them for extra comfort.
 This meant that Seats C and E on any business class row on the Fokker fleet were no longer used, and a maximum of three passengers are seated on each row - reducing the maximum capacity of the Fokker 70 on scheduled services to 78 passengers.
-Seat blocking is not done on the Embraer E190 or E175 fleet which only has four-abreast seating.
+Seat blocking is not done on the Embraer 190 or E175 fleet which only has four-abreast seating.
 From 22 April 2013, KLM began charging for hold baggage on all European flights (including all KLM Cityhopper services) unless passengers are on a Business Class ticket or an Elite tier member of the 'Flying Blue' frequent flyer program.
 The baggage fee will also be waived if the KLM Cityhopper flight is just one leg of an intercontinental trip.

-Economy Comfort seats (Extra Space) can now be purchased on all KLM Cityhopper flights, up to row 7 on the Embraer E190, offering economy passengers additional legroom and the convenience of forward-situated seats for quicker disembarkation.
-The availability of this section fluctuates depending on the number of Business class seats sold on the flight.
+Economy Comfort seats can be purchased on all KLM Cityhopper flights, up to row 7 on the Embraer 190, offering economy passengers additional legroom and the convenience of forward-situated seats for quicker disembarkation.
+The availability of this section fluctuates depending on the number of Business Class seats sold on the flight.